peyretti/My-Templates-Fritzing/README.md

 # Fritzing
 Template Fritzing Black Joystick KY-023

-Import .fzpz file in your Fritzing
+Import the .fzpz file into your Fritzing

 Public